 We go through our worms about once a week.
 We’ll check to see if the potato and carrot are completely gone or dried out.
-If either are true, then we simply toss them to the compost pile and add some fresh.
+If either is true, then we simply toss them to the compost pile and add some fresh food.

 And they will make your chickens happy and healthy while saving you money.

 Mealworms can be shipped to you in multiple different quantities.
 I recommend going with what your budget can afford.

 If you are able to start off with a larger quantity, just realize that you will have to wait less time to begin feeding your birds.

 We started off rather small because we had a smaller budget at the time.
 It took a few months for them to take off.

 So just keep that in mind while ordering.
 I don’t recommend overextending yourself for this project in any way.

 Once they are ordered, you’ll get them in the mail like a normal package.
 Be sure to have their home and food ready so you can just place them in their box and let them start multiplying.